Service Children and their Educational Progression

 Since 2022 UCAS have given students the opportunity, if they wish, to indicate whether their parents or carers have a military background.
 In January 2024 the Office for Students included service children in their Equality of Opportunities Risk Register (EORR) and recognised the need for better understanding of the very specific and complex barriers that that they face in accessing and succeeding in higher education.

-• Hear how the Service Children’s Progression (SCiP) Alliance works to improve outcomes for children from Armed Forces families
+- Hear how the Service Children’s Progression (SCiP) Alliance work to improve outcomes for children from Armed Forces families

-• Present examples of interesting practice from NERUPI members and colleagues who are supporting service children pre-entry and on-course
+- Share an example of interesting practice from a NERUPI colleague whose university is supporting service children pre-entry and on-course

-• Help participants Identify and discuss key elements of an effective intervention strategy that might support the educational progression of service children.
+- Encourage participants to identify and discuss key elements of an effective intervention strategy that might effectively support the educational progression of service children.

 Event Programme